Ericsson/codechecker/docs/user_guide.md

                         '<OUTPUT_DIR>/ctu-dir'.
 (These files will not be
                         cleaned up in this mode.)
   --ctu-on-the-fly      If specified, the 'collect' phase will not create the
-                        extra AST dumps, but rather analysis will be ran with an in-memory recompilation of the source files.
+                        extra AST dumps, but rather analysis will be run with an in-memory recompilation of the source files.
 ~~~~~~~~~~~~~~~~~~~~~